Course Prerequisite

 - Unlearning - Many students enter a training course with some previous knowledge of the course topics.
 Unfortunately this knowledge is often incomplete, incorrect, or misguided, and trainers meet a unique range of emotions as students try to reconcile what they are being taught.
 Using the expanded emotional vocabulary, learners will specifically explore these scenarios and analyze their course design through the lens of these students.

-- Bloom’s Revised Taxonomy - Day one concludes with a refresher on the Bloom’s Taxonomy from the prerequisite online course.
-Learners will work with their peers in a series of games to reinforce these critical concepts in evaluating course efficacy.
-This sets learners up for success applying Bloom’s taxonomy in later course exercises.
+- Classifying Objectives - Day one concludes with revisiting the concepts of classifying educational objectives using Bloom's Taxonomy, introduced in the prerequisite online course.
+Learners apply these concepts to additional examples, further reinforcing this multi-level approach to classification.
+This sets learners up for success applying Bloom's Taxonomy in later course exercises.

 Day 2